heizpilz/dv-weather-forecast-fix/README.md

 ## About The Project

+**This mod is obsolete as of Build 99, as the vanilla bug is fixed.**

 While poking around for the bonus end time mod, I came across the issue with the current weather forecast system.
 So here I try to fix it.

 This mod can safely be disabled at all times.

 It will probably break and get redundant when the devs get to implementing a proper fix for this issue.
-I strongly advise to check the release notes of upcoming game updates and uninstall this mod if changes to the weather forecast are announced.
+I strongly advise to check the release notes of upcoming game updates and uninstall this mod if changes to the weather forecast are announced. **This is now the case.
+The mod should be uninstalled when running Build 99 or higher.**

 Get the mod from <a href="https://www.nexusmods.com/derailvalley/mods/800">Nexus</a>